We put each other before ourselves

 Recruitment Overview

-Recruitment lasts about two weeks, it begins with potential new member orientation and IFC tabling events where all potential new members get the opportunity to meet all IFC chapters.
+Recruitment lasts about two weeks, it begins with potential new member orientation and IFC Recruitment Kickoff event where all potential new members get the opportunity to meet all IFC chapters.
 Following the tabling events chapter begins hosting open house events where potential new members are able to attend to get to know each chapter and figure out their best fit.

 Recruitment events typically happen in chapter facilities but also in on-campus spaces and 3rd party venues like restaurants and activity base venues.
 IFC and chapter work to advertise all recruitment events.